Into the World

 INTO THE WORLD seeks to make an objective, factual case for the value of Waldorf education.
 It argues that Waldorf schools prepare students for success in life — in college and in careers.
 But while attempting to make this case, the book skirts the central problem with Waldorf.

 The central problem is this: Waldorf schools exist for the purpose of promoting the occult religion created by Waldorf founder Rudolf Steiner, the religion known as Anthroposophy.
 The schools aim to usher students toward this religion.
-Proponents of Waldorf education almost always deny this purpose, yet it is all but undeniable.
+Proponents of Waldorf education almost always deny this purpose, yet this purpose is all but undeniable.
 The Waldorf curriculum and Waldorf methods are geared to this purpose.
 The tenor and spirit of the Waldorf education manifest this purpose — they usually do so subtly, but they almost always do so perceptibly.

 To put it harshly, Waldorf schools aim to indoctrinate — brainwash — their students.